St. Mary's High School (Lynn, Massachusetts): Athletics

-The St. Mary's Girls Ice Hockey team went a perfect 25–0 in 2007/2008.
-The girls then repeated this feat plus one to go 26–0 in 2008/2009.
-In addition, they went through the 2009/2010 season undefeated with one tie.
+The St. Mary's Girls Ice Hockey team went a perfect 25–0 in 2007-2008 season.
+The girls then repeated this feat plus one to go 26–0 in the 2008-2009 season.
+In addition, they went through the 2009-2010 season undefeated with one tie.
 The result: 100 consecutive games without a loss over three years before a loss to Hingham in the state semi-finals, and three Massachusetts Division 1 State Titles.

 Miscellaneous

 The former Girls High School building was demolished in 2005 to make way for the state-of-the-art William F. Connell Center, which provides a library, technology center, chapel, and classrooms.